RickStrahl/BlogPosts/2023-09/Dotnet Tool Component not found on the Mac/DotnetToolsNotFoundOnTheMac.md

 #~/.dotnet/tools
 ```

-> Note that the folder is protected so you have to edit with `SUDO` or if you're using VS Code as I do, you'll be prompted to save using `SUDO` for the save operation.
+> Note that the folder is protected so you have to edit with `SUDO` or if you're using VS Code as I do, you'll be prompted to save using `SUDO` for the save operation or use `SUDO nano /private/etc/paths.d/dotnet-cli-tools`.

-Remember to restart the terminal to force a reload the path settings.
+Remember to restart the terminal to force a reload the path environment settings.

-With that in place my Dotnet Tool is now working:
+With the explicit path in place, my `dotnet tool` component is now working:

 ![LiveReloadServer Dotnet Tool working in shell](SuccessFullToolLaunch.png)

 Yay!

+So this works, but it's a pain in the ass to remember and change the path value every time you install the .NET SDK.

 ## Summary
-Not news this has been a known issue for a long time, but you have to wonder why the .NET SDK install doesn't generate a working path entry on a Mac.
-This seems like such a common problem.
-As a casual Mac user this has tripped me up several times over the years and I always struggle to find the right files to update.
-This post will hopefully remind me to do the right thing a bit quicker...
+Nothing really new here as this has been a known issue for a long time, but you have to wonder why the .NET SDK install doesn't generate a **working path entry** on a Mac.
+This seems like a common problem - I've hit this at least 3 times now.
+As a casual Mac user this has tripped me up several times over the years and I always struggle to find the right place to add the correct environment path values.

+This post hopefully reminds me and perhaps a few of you as well, to do the right thing a little bit quicker next time...

 ## Resources